brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 * Phase 4: Preprocessing directives and macro expansion occurs
 * Phase 5: String-literal encoding and concatenation
 * Phase 6: Tokens
+* Phase 7: The rest of the owl

 The wording needs to fit this specification.
 Which we can do by defining a new set of preprocessing tokens.
 For example, the template string